Tag: Oracle ERP Reporting

 Introduction

-One of the most common frustrations in Oracle Fusion OTBI reporting occurs when Chart of Accounts segments fail to appear correctly within subject areas.
+One of the most common frustrations in OTBI reporting occurs when Chart of Accounts segments fail to appear correctly within subject areas.
 Organizations often expect all configured segments to appear automatically, only to discover that OTBI displays only limited dimensions or incomplete hierarchy information.

 Fortunately, this issue is usually caused by missing configuration steps related to hierarchy flattening, BI-enabled segments, flexfield deployment, or BI metadata synchronization.